What is the Angus Creek stormwater harvesting and reuse scheme?

-Blacktown City Council, in partnership with the Australian Government, is building the Angus Creek Stormwater Harvesting Project which is able to collect and clean 200 million litres of stormwater per year.
-This is equivalent to 80 Olympic sized swimming pools.
-The water will be used to irrigate the Blacktown International Sportspark fields, Anne Aquilina Reserve, Kareela Reserve and Charlie Bali Reserve, and top up the Nurringingy ornamental lakes.
-This project will also provide water for flushing toilets in the facilities of these reserves.
+Blacktown City Council, in partnership with the Australian Government, has built the Angus Creek Stormwater Harvesting Scheme that will provide a sustainable water supply for the world class sporting facilities at Blacktown International Sportspark Sydney.
+The scheme diverts storm flows from Angus Creek, allowing us to collect and reuse 200 million litres of stormwater per year; this is equivalent to 80 Olympic sized swimming pools.
+The water will be used to irrigate the Blacktown International Sportspark Sydney, Anne Aquilina Reserve, Kareela Reserve and Charlie Bali Reserve, and top up the ornamental lakes in Nurragingy Reserve.

 Blacktown as a water sensitive city